Pre-Medical Studies in Biomedical Sciences

 A number of factors may be considered by medical school admission committees.
-Factors differ by school, but will probably include academic credentials, MCAT scores, a personal interview, and letters of recommendation, as well as demonstrated knowledge of and commitment to the profession.
-Some schools interview only those applicants meeting certain initial requirements such as residency, GPA, and MCAT standards.
+Factors differ by school but will probably include academic credentials, MCAT scores, a personal interview and letters of recommendation, as well as demonstrated knowledge of and commitment to the profession.
+Some schools interview only those applicants meeting certain initial requirements such as residency, GPA and MCAT standards.

 Are extracurricular activities important?

 In addition to high levels of academic achievement, medical schools look for many traits in applicants.
-These include motivation, evidence of a commitment to serve others, responsibility, maturity, leadership, breadth of interest, good judgment, and the ability to manage multiple tasks.
+These include motivation, evidence of a commitment to serve others, responsibility, maturity, leadership, breadth of interest, good judgment and the ability to manage multiple tasks.
 These attributes may well be developed in activities beyond the classroom.
-Students are encouraged to participate actively, but not to substitute activities for academic excellence.
+Students are encouraged to participate actively but not to substitute activities for academic excellence.
 There are many volunteer opportunities available at Marquette.
-Community activities which relate to social concerns or health issues might be of particular interest to those who profess an interest in a health care career.
+Community activities related to social concerns or health issues might be of particular interest to those who profess an interest in a health care career.
 When you apply to medical school, you will be asked about achievements during your undergraduate years, and that question will relate to attainments inside and outside the classroom.